-General partnerships are not required to file official registration beyond that required for a sole proprietorship, but may file to be on record as a general partnership in the Secretary of State's office.
+General partnerships are not required to file official registration beyond that required for a sole proprietorship, but may choose to file with the Secretary of State's office in order to be on record as a general partnership.
+Check with your advisors.